-- a.
-Senior Staff is defined as: - i. any member of the President's Cabinet; - ii.
-College employees classified as Class I through Class III on the College Staff Pay Structure; - iii.
+e.
+Local Government Code -- Chapters 171 (Conflicts of Interest) and 176 (Conflicts Discloii.
+College employees classified as Class I through Class III on the College Staff Pay Struc-

+- iii.
 All procurement and purchasing personnel; - iv.
 Any College employee who participates in an evaluation or selection committee for any College solicitation for goods and services; and - v.
 Any College employee who participates in the evaluation of goods and services provided by a vendor or contractor. - b.
 Statement of Ethics